-Caroline Fiennes on why we need to determine where and what a problem really is before we start writing cheques to try to solve it.
+Caroline Fiennes on why we need to determine where and what a problem really is before we start writing cheques.

 Meanwhile, in India, where learning levels in public schools are often dreadful, donors like to fund inputs: more teachers, more desks and more books.
 But what effect do those inputs have on learning levels?
 Often not much.
 This seems counter-intuitive but the reason is that the Indian education system doesn’t work as we expect.

 For example, In India, teachers are badly paid so absenteeism is high.
 If there is no teacher, it doesn’t matter how many desks there are.
 Also, studies show that teachers often teach the top two or three students in a class, with the others more or less left behind, which seems to be a legacy of British colonialism, which sought to produce a few bureaucrats for the administration machine.

 That is the system in India.
 Elsewhere it is different.
 In Vietnam, for example, teachers teach every child, so the gap between the top and bottom learners in a class is smaller, possibly a legacy of communism?
 I mention this because people often think that stories from one resource-constrained place apply to all of them, which isn’t true.
 So, in India, simply proving more inputs has little effect on learning.

 Both these examples underline how important it is to really understand the problem that you are trying to solve – and to remember that just because a programme sounds like a good idea, it may not be in practice.
 Indeed, it may even exacerbate a problem.